The

 of the important features of this temple are …..The

-Rajagopuram is of 3-tiers on the west side and the temple faces east.
+Rajagopuram is of 3 tiers on the west side, and the temple faces east.

 through which Rishabam faces Lord Shiva.
 The entrance to the sanctum

 (Prithvi) and Theenda Thirumeni.
-Abhishekam is not done to moolavar and also
+Abhishekam is not done to the moolavar, and also, priests don’t touch the Shiva Linga.

 In

-koshtam Vinayagar, Dakshinamurthy, Mahavishnu ( in place of
+koshtam Vinayagar, Dakshinamurthy, Mahavishnu (in place of

-Lingothbavar ), Brahma, and Durgai (In standing like Kannan playing flute).
+Lingothbavar), Brahma, and Durgai (In standing like Kannan playing flute).

 In